Advances in Architectures, Big Data, and Machine Learning Techniques for Complex Internet of Things SystemsView this Special Issue

 Conflicts of Interest

-The authors acknowledge the support of the Internet of Things and People (IOTAP) Research Center at Malmö University in Sweden.
-This work was also supported by the Spanish Research Agency (AEI) and the European Regional Development Fund (ERDF) under the project CloudDriver4Industry TIN2017-89266-R. This work has also been funded by the Spanish Ministry of Economy and Competitiveness (MINECO/FEDER) under the granted Project SEQUOIA-UA (management requirements and methodology for Big Data analytics) TIN2015-63502-C3-3-R.
+The authors acknowledge the support from the research center Internet of Things and People (IOTAP) at Malmö University in Sweden.
+This work was also supported by the Spanish Research Agency (AEI) and the European Regional Development Fund (ERDF) under project CloudDriver4Industry TIN2017-89266-R.

 - M. Chen, S. Mao, and Y. Liu, “Big data: a survey,” Mobile Networks and Applications, vol. 19, no. 2, pp. 171–209, 2014.

 - S. Sagiroglu and D. Sinanc, “Big data: a review,” in Proceedings of the International Conference on Collaboration Technologies and Systems (CTS '13), pp. 42–47, May 2013.

 - M. Armbrust, A. Fox, R. Griffith et al., “A view of cloud computing,” Communications of the ACM, vol. 53, no. 4, pp. 50–58, 2010.

 - C. Hayashi, What is Data Science?
 Fundamental Concepts and a Heuristic Example, 1998.

 - V. Dhar, “Data science and prediction,” Communications of the ACM, vol. 56, no. 12, pp. 64–73, 2013.